Concern for Family Members

 Healthy behaviors for all family members

-Healthy lifestyle choices may help lower your risk of different types of cancer and other health conditions such as heart disease, diabetes and osteoporosis.
+Healthy lifestyle choices may be linked to a lower risk of some cancers and other conditions such as heart disease, diabetes and osteoporosis.

-Although not all the behaviors listed below lower the risk of breast cancer, they are good for overall health.
+Although not all the behaviors listed below are linked to a lower risk of breast cancer, they are good for overall health.

 Everyone should aim to: